C: Tony Charles

 Wizardry in the Rhondda

-Having become the Welsh amateur welterweight champion and having represented Wales in the 1958 Empire Games Tony turned professional shortly afterwards.
-His technical prowess was evident from the beginning, and promoters acknowledged Tony's skill from the outset, matching him against the new stars of television Mick McManus, Jackie Pallo, Jack Dempsey, and Cliff Beaumont
+With the success of having competed in the Games behind him Tony turned professional, adopting the professional name of Tony Charles.
+His technical prowess was evident from the beginning, and promoters acknowledged Tony's skill from the outset, matching him against the new stars of television Mick McManus, Jackie Pallo, Jack Dempsey, and Cliff Beaumont.

 Starting out as a welterweight he moved through the weights up to mid heavyweight and challenged, albeit unsuccessfully, for a British title all the way, against Jack Dempsey (welterweight), Tommy Mann (middleweight) Billy Joyce (light heavyweight) and Mike Marino (mid heavyweight).
+Just why this talented man was never graced with a British championship belt we will never understand.
 We witnessed him the night he faced Billy Joyce for the Light Heavyweight championship in Blackburn.
-A great night for Lancastrians but a sad night for wrestling, as Tony would have been an active champion who would have taken the light heavyweight championship into a limelight that failed to materialise with Joyce.
+A great night for Lancastrians but a sad night for wrestling.
+Fans cheered the new champion and the more popular unfortunate loser that night, but we have to admit Tony would have been a more active champion and taken the light heavyweight championship into a limelight that failed to materialise with Joyce.

 Here was a wrestler who simply oozed class.
 "Beautiful wrestling," mused John Shelvey, at the mere thought of a contest between Tony and middleweight champion Clayton Thomson.